DIMO-INC/dimo-wiki/objects/projects.md

 Like most other DIMO [objects], [Projects] can either be a "template" or an "instance"

 [Orgs] and [People] can create [Project] Templates to [display their capabilities.](https://airtable.com/shroBTjnjbWRyb0gh)

+### [Zones]
+Live [projects] typically contain one or more references to physical locations that can be defined by addresses, zip codes, geo-JSON - these can be home to one or more [projects], and can be set up with administrative structures that are managed by [people]

+### [Project] Instances
+Combinations of [Project Templates] and [Zones]

+A [Project Instance] must be associated with at least one [Zone], and inherits the policies of that [zone].